microsoft/fluentui/packages/react-examples/src/react-charting/VerticalBarChart/docs/VerticalBarChartBestPractices.md

 ### Customizing the chart

-The chart provides an option to select a color scale based on the range of y values.
+- The chart provides an option to select a color scale based on the range of y values.
 Similar y values will end up having similar colors.
 Use the `colors` attribute to define the color scale.

-Use `useSingleColor` to use a single color for all bars.
+- Use `useSingleColor` to use a single color for all bars.

-Use `lineLegendText` and `lineLegendColor` to specify the text and color for legends of lines in the chart.
+- Use `lineLegendText` and `lineLegendColor` to specify the text and color for legends of lines in the chart.

-The bar labels are shown by default.
+- The bar labels are shown by default.
 Set the `hideLabels` prop to hide them.

+- Use the `maxBarWidth` prop to limit the width of bars to a specified number of pixels.

+- Use the `xAxisInnerPadding` and `xAxisOuterPadding` props to adjust the padding between bars and the padding before the first bar and after the last bar, respectively.
+These props accept values between 0 and 1, representing a fraction of the `step`, which is the interval between the start of a bar and the start of the next bar.
+These props are particularly relevant when using a string x-axis.
+By default, the inner padding is set to 2/3 and the outer padding to 1/3, maintaining a 2:1 spacing ratio.
+These default values are calculated using the formula:
+  $$
+  innerPadding = {spaceBetweenBars \over spaceBetweenBars + barWidth}
+  $$
+  For a more detailed explanation of how these values were derived, see [Implementing 2:1 spacing | FluentUI Charting Contrib Docsite](https://microsoft.github.io/fluentui-charting-contrib/docs/implementing-2-to-1-spacing).
+For additional information on padding in string axes, see [Band scales | D3 by Observable](https://d3js.org/d3-scale/band#band_paddingInner)

 ### Creating Date Objects For Chart Data